Extavia FDA Approval History

 Extavia is a branded version of interferon beta-1b, a first-line disease-modifying therapy that has been a standard-of-care for multiple sclerosis for many years.
 Extavia is indicated for the treatment of MS patients with relapsing forms of the disease and for newly diagnosed patients.

-Development History and FDA Approval Process for Extavia
+Development Timeline for Extavia

 |Aug 17, 2009||US FDA Approves Extavia - the First in a New Portfolio of Planned MS Therapies from Novartis to Help Patients with This Devastating Disease|